praczynski/WordBundle/README.md

     public function indexAction($name)
     {
-        // ask the service for a Excel5
+        // ask the service for a Word2007
         $phpWordObject = $this->get('phpword')->createPHPWordObject();

+        // Create a new Page
         $section = $phpWordObject->addSection();

         // Adding Text element to the Section having font styled by default...
         $section->addText(
             '"Learn from yesterday, live for today, hope for tomorrow. '